Two Recipes for Some Thanksgiving help

 I highly suggest you take my advice on the gravy.

-Either use the links above or see the recipes after the jump.
+Either use the links above or see the recipes below.

-• Optional: 1-2 cups white or red wine, more as required for deglazing
+- 1-2 cups Optional: 1-2 cups white or red wine More as required for deglazing

 - Put the water in a medium pot on high heat and set to boil.